ElBrewster/sound-shelter/zToDo.md

 ## Branch: `feature/reports`

+- [ ] add logic to change our data for a donation type total based on new submission
+- [ ] eventually hook up the amount input to the Svelte store for the reports branch to display updates based on new input
 - [ ] GET inventory (totals)
 - [ ] display totals on homepage in a dashboard style
 - [ ] GET a single donor's record, and `load` it on a dynamic route for that donor `/[donor-name]`